Adam Butler (American football)

-Adam Oneal Butler (born April 12, 1994) is an American football defensive end for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Vanderbilt.
+Adam Oneal Butler (born April 12, 1994) is an American professional football defensive tackle for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Vanderbilt Commodores.
+Butler signed with the New England Patriots as an undrafted free agent after the 2017 NFL draft.

-Early years
+Early life

-Butler, a descendant of the children's rights campaigner Edna Gladney, attended Duncanville High School in Duncanville, Texas.
+Butler, a descendant of children's rights campaigner Edna Gladney, attended Duncanville High School in Duncanville, Texas.
 He was a two-time captain of the Duncanville Panthers football team, earning MVP honors his senior season.

 College career

 Butler attended Vanderbilt University in Nashville, Tennessee.
 After redshirting his freshman year, Butler became a prominent member of the Vanderbilt Commodores defense.
-Butler played four seasons for Vanderbilt, accumulating 113 total tackles, 10 sacks, two blocked PATs, and one defensive touchdown.
+Butler played four seasons for Vanderbilt, accumulating 113 total tackles, 10 sacks, two blocked extra points, and one defensive touchdown.

 Professional career

 New England Patriots

 Butler signed with the New England Patriots as an undrafted free agent on May 5, 2017.
 After impressing in the Patriots' training camp and preseason that summer, he earned a spot on the Patriots' 53-man roster.
 He was active for the Patriots' regular season home opener, seeing 21 snaps and recording a tackle in a 42–27 loss to the Kansas City Chiefs.
-The Patriots made it to Super Bowl LII, but came up short to the Philadelphia Eagles by a score of 41–33 with Butler recording 1 tackle.
-The Patriots made it back to the Super Bowl during the 2018 season where they defeated the Los Angeles Rams 13–3 in Super Bowl LIII.
+The Patriots made it to Super Bowl LII, but came up short to the Philadelphia Eagles by a score of 41–33; Butler recorded 1 tackle.
+The Patriots made it back to the Super Bowl the following season, where they defeated the Los Angeles Rams 13–3 in Super Bowl LIII.

-In week 2 of the 2019 season against the Miami Dolphins, Butler recorded 2 sacks as the Patriots won 43–0.
+In Week 2 of the 2019 season against the Miami Dolphins, Butler recorded 2 sacks as the Patriots won 43–0.

-In week 8 against the Cleveland Browns, Butler recorded a team high 2 sacks on Baker Mayfield in the 27–13 win.
+In Week 8 against the Cleveland Browns, Butler recorded a team-high 2 sacks on quarterback Baker Mayfield in the 27–13 win.

 Butler re-signed on a one-year restricted free agent contract with the Patriots on April 17, 2020.

 Miami Dolphins

-On March 18, 2021, Butler signed a two-year contract with the Miami Dolphins.
+On March 18, 2021, Butler signed a two-year contract with the Dolphins.
 On August 2, 2022, Butler was released because of a failed physical.

 Las Vegas Raiders

 On January 27, 2023, Butler signed a reserve/future contract with the Las Vegas Raiders.
+He played all 17 games, recording 28 tackles, five sacks, four passes defensed, and a forced fumble.

+On March 18, 2024, Butler re-signed with the Raiders.
+He played in every game and recorded a career-high 65 tackles and five sacks.

+On March 12, 2025, Butler re-signed with the Raiders on a three-year, $16.5 million contract.